Hannah Wilkinson

 In 2017 I worked as a Research Assistant with Dr Samantha Weston to evaluate the Child Sexual Exploitation (CSE) prevention programme delivered by Staffordshire Police.
 I also worked with Sam in 2016 to evaluate early intervention and community-based prevention of solvent (ab)use in the UK, provided by the charity Re-Solv.

 My PhD research explored the experiences of former military personnel leaving the armed forces and areas of conflict in the 21st century.
 The project used photos, objects, and narrative story telling methods to understand the embodied impact of delivering violence on behalf of the British military in the 'war on terror'.
 The research also offers rich insights into military to civilian transitions and experiences of (re)shaping identities after institutionalisation.
+You can listen to me speaking about the research, methods and what led to the project (along with how and why I became a 'criminologist') in the Locked Up Living podcast - Home as a continuation site of conflict (2022).

 Alongside academic colleagues, artists, policy makers and advocates with veteran communities, I took part in the multi-disciplinary project 'Reimagine the Veteran' led by Dr Emma Murray, Liverpool John Moores University.
 The 2016 project included making a short video about my PhD research and theoretical concept of 'combat capital'.

-I recently published findings around the harms of criminalisation for military veterans, including the complex 'dance of disclosure' faced by ex-armed forces communities navigating life with a criminal record amid a time of violent austerity.
+I have published findings around the harms of criminalisation for military veterans, including the complex 'dance of disclosure' faced by ex-armed forces communities navigating life with a criminal record amid a time of violent austerity.